jigyasaG18/Orders-Sales-Analysis-Report-Using-Power-BI/README.md

-## SALES ANALYSIS REPORT - Insights & Recommendations
+## ORDERS SALES ANALYSIS REPORT - Insights & Recommendations

 This report provides a comprehensive overview of sales performance, broken down by key segments, date, sub-categories, and regions.
 The visualization of the data allows us to identify key trends, strengths, weaknesses, and areas for improvement.

-## SALES ANALYSIS REPORT - Insights & Recommendations

 **Dataset Information:**